A Crane’s Overview

 The Crane is a large, long-legged and long-necked bird occurring in 15 species in all continents of the world except South-America and Antarctica.
-It’s a huge, graceful and mainly grey bird with a drooping, curved tail feathers.
-Males and females are identical in appearance but males are slightly larger.
-Cranes are also known with their spectacular mating dances that made them highly symbolic birds in many cultures with records dating back to ancient times.
+It’s a huge, graceful and mainly grey bird with a drooping and curved tail feathers.
+Cranes also fly with their neck outstretched, not pulled back, which in fact add elegance to their move when flying.
+Male and female birds are identical in appearance, but males are slightly larger.
+Cranes are well-known with their spectacular mating dances that made them highly symbolic birds in many cultures with records dating back to ancient times.

-Unfortunately, most species of cranes are at least classified as threatened, if not critically endangered, within their range due to general loss of breeding habitats (wetlands) but great efforts are being done to increase numbers of these magnificent birds.
+Unfortunately, most crane species are at least classified as threatened, if not critically endangered, within their range due to general loss of breeding habitats (wetlands).
+Fortunately, great efforts are being done recently to increase numbers of these magnificent birds.

 Cranes are opportunistic feeders that change their diet according to the season and their own nutrient requirements.
-They eat a range of items from suitably sized small rodents, fish, amphibians, and insects to grain, berries, and plants.
-Some species and populations of Cranes migrate over long distances; others do not migrate at all.
-They are solitary during the breeding season, occurring in pairs, but during the non-breeding season they are gregarious, forming large flocks where their numbers are sufficient.
+They eat a range of items from suitably sized small rodents, fish, amphibians, and insects, to grain, berries, and other plants.
+Some species and populations of Cranes migrate over long distances; while others don’t migrate at all.
+Cranes are solitary during the breeding season, occurring in pairs, but during the non-breeding season they are gregarious, forming large flocks where their numbers are sufficient.

 Cranes are perennially monogamous breeders, establishing long-term pair bonds that may last the lifetime of the birds.
 They construct platform nests in shallow water, and typically lay two eggs at a time.
-Both parents help to rear the young, which remain with them until the next breeding season.
+Both parents help to rear the young, which remain with them usually till the next breeding season.